All Episodes

 Here's the problem.

-This little guy lived, or his parent, or his clone mate, will have lived between 15 and 20 some thousand years ago.
+This little guy lived, or his parent or his clone mate will have lived between 15 and 20 some thousand years ago.

-That means that any and all diseases currently alive on planet Earth will play havoc with this little guy's immune system.
+That means that any and all diseases currently alive on planet Earth will play havoc with this little guy's immune system because he will have lived at a time.

 What about, though, the unfrozen body of the fresh-meated woolly mammoth that they're going to take the DNA sequencing from?

-Well, as the researchers, I would be very careful with their hair dryers, because that is a problem.
+Well, as the researchers, I would be very careful with their hair dryers because that is a problem.

 Yeah.

-And I would think this all would have to be done in a clean room, with over-pressure from the outside.
+And I would think this all would have to be done in a clean room with overpressure from the outside.

-That sounds good.
+It sounds good.

 I know what you're saying, obviously.

-They have to be very careful, but remember Reston, Virginia.
+They have to be very careful.

 Oh, of course.

-I mean, it just seems to me, I've been watching this story now for the last couple, three days on, you know, CNN and MSNBC and Fox, and nowhere has anybody raised the problem of containment, because if you thaw this guy out, There is the excellent possibility of viable organisms that will be released.
+I mean, it just seems to me, I've been watching this story now for the last couple, three days on, you know, CNN and MSNBC and Fox, and nowhere has anybody raised the problem of containment.

 You bet.